20 Best Foods to Eat While Intermittent Fasting

 First, let's take a step back and break down the basics: How does the diet work when it comes to these major intermittent fasting health benefits?
 Scientists postulate that the anti-aging benefits are largely due to increased insulin sensitivity, and weight loss is related to an overall reduced calorie intake because of a shortened feeding window.
 Simply put, when you have less time during the day to eat, you eat less.
 Easy, right?
 But a key concept, as with any diet, is determining feasibility for your lifestyle.

-There are many different methods one could follow with intermittent fasting, but Andres Ayesta, MS, RDN, registered dietitian and expert in the field of fasting, says that the time restricted feeding (TRF) approach is the best option for working adults.
+There are many different methods one could follow with intermittent fasting, but Andres Ayesta, MS, RDN, registered dietitian and expert in the field of fasting, says that the time-restricted feeding (TRF) approach is the best option for working adults.

-“Fasting from 9 p.m. until about 1 p.m. the next day works well because most people are already skipping breakfast or are eating poor ones,” Ayesta says.
-This approach can work well around a day job, but Ayesta also emphasizes the importance of maintaining dietary needs around this time restricted feeding window.
-This means that overall diet quality and habitual food choices still matter while intermittent fasting and that you probably won’t get the body of your dreams while chowing down on nothing but hamburgers and fries.
+"Fasting from 9 p.m. until about 1 p.m. the next day works well because most people are already skipping breakfast or are eating poor ones," Ayesta says.
+This approach can work well around a day job, but Ayesta also emphasizes the importance of maintaining dietary needs around this time-restricted feeding window.
+This means that overall diet quality and habitual food choices still matter while intermittent fasting and that you probably won't get the body of your dreams while chowing down on nothing but hamburgers and fries.
 In fact, eating junk food in a condensed feeding window on the IF diet may actually put you at risk of a shortfall of key nutrients such as calcium, iron, protein, and fiber, all of which are essential for normal biological function.
-Plus, consuming a diet rich in fruits and vegetables allows for more antioxidants in your body, which, like the metabolic effects of intermittent fasting, may contribute to a longer lifespan!
+Plus, consuming a diet rich in fruits and vegetables allows for more antioxidants in your body, which, like the metabolic effects of intermittent fasting, may contribute to a longer lifespan.

 For starters, here's a breakdown of typical intermittent fasting schedules:

-- Alternate Day Fasting (ADF)—1 day ad libitum eating (normal eating) alternated with 1 day complete fasting
+- Alternate Day Fasting (ADF)—1 day ad libitum eating (normal eating) alternated with 1 day of complete fasting

 - Modified Alternate Day Fasting (mADF)—1 day ad libitum feeding alternated with 1 day very low-calorie diet (about 25 percent of normal caloric intake)